Color Mixing#

 The color mixing experiment is a linear sequence of the following tasks:

-1. retrieve_container: Get a beaker from storage and move it to a color mixer.
+1. retrieve_container: Get a beaker from storage and move it to a color station.

 2. mix_colors: Iteratively dispense and mix the colors in the beaker.